Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 ### Overview

-This document assumes you already know how to set up layers for artists **using the ARpoise app (for geolocative AR only) and ARpoise porPOIse back end,** as described on the Hidden Histories Administration website under [Setup Artist in ArpoiseDirectory](https://github.com/Hidden-Histories/Public-Resources/blob/master/administration/SetupArtistArpoiseDirectory.md).
+This document assumes you already know how to **set up layers for artists to use the ARpoise app (for geolocative AR only) and ARpoise porPOIse back end,** as described on the Hidden Histories Administration website under [Setup Artist in ArpoiseDirectory](https://github.com/Hidden-Histories/Public-Resources/blob/master/administration/SetupArtistArpoiseDirectory.md).

-It also assumes you are familiar with how to use the **AR-vos app for geolocative, image trigger and SLAM AR** as described on the Hidden Histories Administration website under (https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories)
+It also assumes you are familiar with how to use the **AR-vos app** to view **geolocative, image trigger and SLAM AR** as described on the Hidden Histories Administration website under (https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories)

 The setup for artists to use the AR-vos app is very similar to the setup for the ARpoise app.
 It uses the same **Hidden Histories ArpoiseDirectory Back End Directory Service** located here, accessible only to the admin: https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php